Food Safety

 • Personal Hygiene: Poor hygiene practices can lead to the spread of germs and diseases.
 Implement handwashing guidelines and adequate hygiene training for all your staff.
 This way, you will remain in compliance with sanitation codes even when you're on the road.

-Moreover, food trucks must comply with food safety regulations established by the FDA, such as proper food handling, storage, and cooking temperatures.
+Moreover, food trucks must comply with food safety regulations established by the U.S Food and Drug Administration (FDA), such as proper food handling, storage, and cooking temperatures.
 The food truck must also have proper equipment, such as refrigeration units and handwashing stations, to ensure safe food handling practices.

 Remember that laws and regulations around food trucks vary greatly from state to state.
 In addition to the Cottage Law, a food truck owner may need to obtain permits and licenses from their local government or health department.
 These permits and licenses may include food service establishment permits, vending permits, and mobile food vendor permits.

-These permits and regulations aren't subject just to the oversight of the USDA, FDA, and the Department of Agriculture and Markets (and other food authorities, per state law) but also to those regulating motor vehicles.
+These permits and regulations aren't subject just to the oversight of the U.S. Department of Agriculture (USDA), FDA, and the Department of Agriculture and Markets (and other food authorities, per state law) but also to those regulating motor vehicles.
 You'll also need to conform to various business laws and regulations along with those from your Department of Motor Vehicles.

 Ultimately, figuring out what you need to do to start a food truck business legally can be challenging.
 Still, it's best to consult with the SBA (Small Business Administration) and your local authorities.
 Some great places to start include representatives from your local: